 Lipomas under the skin are the most common

 Lipomas often form in the fatty tissue under the skin.
 These are also the most noticeable ones, as they look and feel like soft, dome-shaped lumps under the skin.
 They vary in size from pea-sized to several centimetres in diameter.
-The most common sites where lipomas develop are on the shoulders, the chest and the back but other areas of the skin can develop a lipoma.
+The most common sites where lipomas develop are on the shoulders, the chest and the back.
+However, other areas of the skin can develop a lipoma.

 Other parts of the body